Skip to main content

 Visitor Facilities And Travel

 Lemmenjoki National Park offers diverse access options ranging from easily reached visitor facilities to remote wilderness requiring multi-day expeditions.
-The Njurgulahti visitor center serves as the main information hub, offering exhibitions about park ecology, Sami culture, and gold panning history.
-From the visitor center, marked trails extend into the park, including riverside paths and forest routes suitable for day hiking.
+The Njurgulahti visitor centre serves as the main information hub, offering exhibitions about park ecology, Sámi culture, and gold panning history.
+From the visitor centre, marked trails extend into the park, including riverside paths and forest routes suitable for day hiking.
 Boat services operate on the Lemmenjoki River during summer, providing scenic transport deeper into the park and access to wilderness cabins.
-Over 60 wilderness huts and cabins, many available for free use, support multi-day backcountry trips throughout the park.
-The Vaskojoki wilderness area offers trail-less backcountry for experienced wilderness travelers seeking solitude.
-Canoe routes along the Lemmenjoki and tributary rivers provide excellent ways to explore while minimizing impact.
-Winter access via cross-country skiing and snowshoeing opens the park to visitors prepared for Arctic conditions.
+More than ten free wilderness huts, plus bookable cabins, support multi-day backcountry trips throughout the park.
+[1] The Vaskojoki wilderness area offers trail-less backcountry for experienced wilderness travellers seeking solitude.
+Canoe routes along the Lemmenjoki and tributary rivers provide excellent ways to explore while minimising impact.
 Gold panning is permitted in designated areas with proper notification, attracting hobbyists seeking authentic wilderness experiences.
-Wildlife viewing opportunities include reindeer, moose, brown bear, wolverine, and diverse birdlife including golden eagle and Siberian jay.

 Conservation And Sustainability